ThomasBleijendaal/umbraco-custom-section/docs/tfa.md

 ```

 This user store overrides the default store, and always enables two factor authentication
 for every user.
-You can off course change this behaviour and make it configurable, but that is
+You can ofcourse change this behaviour and make it configurable, but that is
 all up to you.

-After that, create `CustomBackOfficeUserManager`, also in the `UserManagement` folder:
+After that, create `CustomBackOfficeUserManager.cs`, also in the `UserManagement` folder:

 ``` Csharp
 using Microsoft.AspNet.Identity;